sagemath/sage/src/doc/en/reference/references/index.rst

              *Representations of the coordinate ring of* `GL_q(n)`.
              (1993). :arxiv:`hep-th/9306058`.

 ..
-[Kas1971] \T. Kasami: *The weight enumerators for several classes of
-             subcodes of the second order binary Reed-Muller codes*.
-             Information and Control, 18, pp. 369-394, 1971.

-..
 [Kas1966a] \T. Kasami: *Weight Distributions of
               Bose-Chaudhuri-Hocquenghem Codes*.
 Coordinated Science
               Laboratory, University of Illinois at Urbana-Champaign.